-God's Word for the 6th Sunday of Easter is John chapter 16 verses 23 to 30.
-(ESV)
+God's Word for this Sunday is Luke chapter 16 verses 1 to 13 (ESV)

 16 He also said to the disciples, “There was a rich man who had a manager, and charges were brought to him that this man was wasting his possessions.
 2 And he called him and said to him, ‘What is this that I hear about you?
 Turn in the account of your management, for you can no longer be manager.’
 3 And the manager said to himself, ‘What shall I do, since my master is taking the management away from me?
 I am not strong enough to dig, and I am ashamed to beg.
 4 I have decided what to do, so that when I am removed from management, people may receive me into their houses.’
 5 So, summoning his master’s debtors one by one, he said to the first, ‘How much do you owe my master?’
 6 He said, ‘A hundred measures of oil.’
 He said to him, ‘Take your bill, and sit down quickly and write fifty.’
 7 Then he said to another, ‘And how much do you owe?’
 He said, ‘A hundred measures of wheat.’
 He said to him, ‘Take your bill, and write eighty.’
 8 The master commended the dishonest manager for his shrewdness.
 For the sons of this world are more shrewd in dealing with their own generation than the sons of light.
 9 And I tell you, make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings.